dhis2/dhis2-docs-implementation/content/database_design/data-quality-05-denominators.md

 ### Sources of data for comparison

-In order to compare your existing data (this could be national data, census data, etc.) in DHIS2, you will need data from an external source.
+In order to assess your existing data (this could be national data, census data, etc.) in DHIS2, you will need data from an external source.
 Some examples of sources where you can obtain comparison data include:

 - World Population Prospects
   - https://population.un.org/wpp/